Xu Shaohua (politician): Career

-Xu entered the workforce in December 1974 and joined the Communist Party of China in March 1984.
+Xu entered the workforce in December 1974 and joined the Chinese Communist Party in March 1984.

 In April 1989, Xu served as the deputy magistrate of Fengkai County, he was elevated to the magistrate position in December 1992.
-In October 1994, Xu was promoted to become the CPC Fengkai County Committee Secretary.
+In October 1994, Xu was promoted to become the Chinese Communist Party Committee Secretary of Fengkai County.

 In March 1996, Xu was elevated to the vice mayor of Zhaoqing.

 In January 1998, Xu was transferred to Zhanjiang and appointed the vice-mayor of Zhanjiang.
 In 2000, Xu was promoted to become mayor of Zhanjiang.
-In August 2005, Xu served as party chief of Zhanjiang.
+In August 2005, Xu served as Chinese Communist Party Committee Secretary of Zhanjiang.

-In April 2008, he was promoted to become the deputy secretary general of Guangdong, a position he held until February 2012, when he was appointed the executive vice-governor of Guangdong.
+In April 2008, he was promoted to become the deputy secretary general of Guangdong Provincial Committee of the Chinese Communist Party, a position he held until February 2012, when he was appointed the executive vice-governor of Guangdong.
 In January 2017, he was appointed vice chairman of Guangdong People's Congress, serving in the post until his retirement in January 2021.